EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.geometry.md

 ### tools.math.geometry.plane_dist_thresh

 Check if the distance between points on a plane is below some value.
-Package: Util.Geom Description: Given X and Y coordinates and a reference coordinates return a flag indicating if each point is within a distance
+Package: Util.Geom Description: Given X and Y coordinates and a reference coordinates return a flag indicating if each point is within a distance from a reference point (using planer distance).